 Step 6: Test in-game before moving on

 The temptation is to generate every script first, then test the whole game.
 Don't.
-Untested AI code has subtle bugs that compound: one bad assumption in your money script breaks the shop, which breaks the upgrade tree, which breaks game progression.
+Untested AI code has subtle bugs that compound: one bad assumption in your money script breaks the shop, which breaks the upgrade tree, which breaks progression.
 Test as you go.

 Common pitfalls